OSU Extension Service Internship Program

-This recruitment will be used to fill multiple part-time (a maximum of 40 hours per week during the summer break) Extension Student Intern positions for the Extension Offices at Oregon State University (OSU).
-Internships may be located in the following counties: Benton, Clatsop, Crook, Grant, Jackson/SOREC, Klamath, Lake, Lane, Lincoln, Linn, Polk, Tillamook, Umatilla, Wasco.
+This recruitment is used to fill multiple part-time (a maximum of 40 hours per week during the summer break) Extension Student Intern positions for the Extension Offices at Oregon State University (OSU).
+Internships are located in specific counties each summer.

 Extension Communications Student Intern

-This recruitment will be used to fill one part-time (a maximum of 40 hours per week for 10 weeks during the summer) Extension Communications Student Intern position for the Extension Communications unit at Oregon State University (OSU).
-The internship will be located in Corvallis, Oregon, with travel statewide accompanying Extension Communications professionals, when travel is permitted by OSU.
+This internship position is used to fill one part-time (a maximum of 40 hours per week for 10 weeks during the summer) Extension Communications Student Intern position for the Extension Communications unit at Oregon State University (OSU).
+The internship is located in Corvallis, Oregon, with travel statewide accompanying Extension Communications professionals, when travel is permitted by OSU.